-How should I take fluoxetine?
+How should I take fluoxetine tablets?

-- Take fluoxetine exactly as prescribed.
-Your healthcare provider may need to change the dose of fluoxetine until it is the right dose for you.
-Each tablet can be broken in half (along the functional score). - Fluoxetine may be taken with or without food. - If you miss a dose of fluoxetine, take the missed dose as soon as you remember.
+- Take fluoxetine tablets exactly as prescribed.
+Your healthcare provider may need to change the dose of fluoxetine tablets until it is the right dose for you. - Fluoxetine tablets may be taken with or without food. - If you miss a dose of fluoxetine tablets, take the missed dose as soon as you remember.
 If it is almost time for the next dose, skip the missed dose and take your next dose at the regular time.
-Do not take two doses of fluoxetine at the same time. - If you take too much fluoxetine, call your healthcare provider or poison control center right away, or get emergency treatment.
+Do not take two doses of fluoxetine tablets at the same time. - If you take too many fluoxetine tablets, call your healthcare provider or poison control center right away, or get emergency treatment.

-What should I avoid while taking fluoxetine?
+What should I avoid while taking fluoxetine tablets?

-Fluoxetine can cause sleepiness or may affect your ability to make decisions, think clearly, or react quickly.
-You should not drive, operate heavy machinery, or do other dangerous activities until you know how fluoxetine affects you.
-Do not drink alcohol while using fluoxetine.
+Fluoxetine tablets can cause sleepiness or may affect your ability to make decisions, think clearly, or react quickly.
+You should not drive, operate heavy machinery, or do other dangerous activities until you know how fluoxetine tablets affect you.
+Do not drink alcohol while using fluoxetine tablets.

-What are the possible side effects of fluoxetine?
+What are the possible side effects of fluoxetine tablets?

-Fluoxetine may cause serious side effects, including:
+Fluoxetine tablets may cause serious side effects, including:

-- See "What is the most important information I should know about fluoxetine?" - Problems with blood sugar control.
-People who have diabetes and take fluoxetine may have problems with low blood sugar while taking fluoxetine.
-High blood sugar can happen when fluoxetine is stopped.
-Your healthcare provider may need to change the dose of your diabetes medicines when you start or stop taking fluoxetine. - Feeling anxious or trouble sleeping
+• See "What is the most important information I should know about fluoxetine tablets?"

+- Problems with blood sugar control.
+People who have diabetes and take fluoxetine tablets may have problems with low blood sugar while taking fluoxetine tablets.
+High blood sugar can happen when fluoxetine tablets are stopped.
+Your healthcare provider may need to change the dose of your diabetes medicines when you start or stop taking fluoxetine tablets. - Feeling anxious or trouble sleeping

-Common possible side effects in people who take fluoxetine include:
+Common possible side effects in people who take fluoxetine tablets include: